5 workouts that are more fun outside

 Outdoor Yoga

 Mix up your next yoga session by taking it outdoors.
 Yoga is known for its stress-relieving effects, but it can also improve memory, relieve chronic pain, and even help you sleep.
-Taking your yoga practice outside—on your own or in a class—provides an even greater sense of calm and relaxation.
+Taking your yoga practice outside—on your own or in a class—could provide an even greater sense of calm and relaxation.

 Trail and Beach Running